uhi22/foccci/README.md

 - Prepared for assembling by JLCPCB
 - No 1206 size components anymore.
 Means: 0805 is the new default size now.
 - Test result summary: PCBs not ordered yet.
 No testing done yet.

+## V4.1 2023-10-25

+- functionally identical to V4
+- moved via away from QCA corner to avoid solder bridge
+- silk screen improvements: more component names and better readability

 ## V5 work in progress